Table of contents

 Elmhurst, NY

-- Played a key role in the design and planning phase of the Main Street Bridge project, contributing to the development of detailed plans, specifications, and engineering drawings.
+- Play a key role in the design and planning phase of the Main Street Bridge project, contributing to the development of detailed plans, specifications and engineering drawings.
 Attend meetings and site locations to gather data for project work.

 - Respond to emergency sewer requests on a 24-hour basis and determine the most cost-effective repair method.